 Great Russian composer died on August 9, 1975 in Moscow and was buried at the Novodevichy Cemetery.

 Tatiana Glivenko was the largest, passionate and lasting love of Shostakovich.
 They met when they were 17 years old.
 But Dmitri didn’t want to be married.
 Tatiana as any normal woman wanted to have a family and children.
 In 1929 Tatiana married young chemist Berlin.
 Dmitri wrote passionate love letters to her and only three years after her marriage Shostakovich decided to make a proposal and asked to leave her husband.
 The woman was pregnant and did not take his words seriously.
 In April 1932 Glivenko became a mother and said that she didn’t want to see and hear Shostakovich any longer.

 In a month Dmitry married young Nina Varzar.
 They lived together for more than twenty years, and she gave birth to a son and a daughter.
 Nina was an astrophysicist and her career could be brilliant, but she devoted herself entirely to the family.
 They divorced but soon got married again.
 After the war, Nina was in Yerevan, where she died of cancer.

 The second wife of the composer became Margarita Kayonova, an employee of the Central Committee of the Komsomol, but the union was short-lived.
 Rita did not understand the music of the composer and was not able to take care of children.

 Shostakovich’s third wife was Irina Supinskaya.
-She was much younger than Shostakovich and had done everything to brighten up the last years of his life the great Russian genius.
-After the death of Shostakovich she became the guardian of his legacy.
+She was much younger than Shostakovich and had done everything to brighten up the last years of his life.
+After the death of Shostakovich, she became the guardian of his legacy.

 The composer’s son, Maxim Shostakovich, followed in his father’s footsteps and became a pianist and conductor.